 I take our responsibility to you very seriously; we are fully insured for public liability to five million pounds.
 If you or your wedding venue wish to see a copy of insurance documents, please ask and I will happily send it over.

 I Have Seen Photographers On Facebook Offering Full Day Coverage For £300.
 Why Do You Cost So Much More?

 I have seen these offers, and from a purely mathematical point of view, it’s not a sustainable level of income for a photographer if they are a genuine professional.
 When you choose me, you are paying for the proven quality of my work and my experience from many previous weddings.
 Also, you have the peace of mind that I am fully insured, have backup equipment should anything fail, and that I have systems in place to correctly store and safeguard your images.

 We Have A Friend Or Family Member Who Has A Great Camera, Couldn't We Just Get Him To Do It?

 Yes you could, bus ask yourself, have they photographed a wedding before?
 Are they up to the all-day task?
 Do they have back-up equipment should a camera / lens / memory card fail?
 How will they store and safeguard your memories?
 Are they insured should any of your guests trip over their equipment?
-We understand the expense that accompanies a wedding, but we genuinely believe you should only trust the capture of the lasting memories of your biggest day in the hands of a professional, after all, it is your photographs that will remain with you forever.
+I understand the expense that accompanies a wedding, but I genuinely believe you should only trust the capture of the lasting memories of your biggest day in the hands of a professional, after all, it is your photographs that will remain with you forever.